How to prevent car theft

 Does car insurance cover car theft?

-Your insurer may decline your claim if you haven't taken reasonable care.
-Your cover level matters, too.
+Your cover level matters too.
 For example, car thefts aren’t covered under third-party only insurance.
-Check your policy documents to see what’s covered.
+Check your policy book to see what’s covered, along with any limits or exclusions.

 Where and when cars are most likely to be stolen

-We analysed 2022 theft data to see which days of the week thefts happened most:
+We also analysed 2024 theft data to see when most thefts happened:

 Great car insurance options for the whole family